HK activists take cause to US Congress, urge pressure on Beijing | Malay Mail

 “This is a plea for universal human rights.
 This is a plea for democracy.
 This is a plea for the freedom to choose,” she said.

-Ho said China’s clampdown in Hong Kong — where a bid by its leaders to allow extraditions to the mainland ignited a mass movement in opposition — was a test for all who believe in a world that is “free, open and civil.”
+Ho said China’s clampdown in Hong Kong marked a test for all who believe in a world that is “free, open and civil”.

+Millions have taken to the streets of Hong Kong, initially against a now-dropped bid by its leaders to allow extraditions to the mainland.
+The movement has expanded into a broader pro-democracy push in the semi-autonomous financial hub where activists say freedom has been eroding.

 “If Hong Kong falls, it would easily become the springboard for the totalitarian regime of China to push its rules and priorities overseas, utilizing its economic powers to conform others to their communist values,” she said.

-The hearing is examining a proposal that would end Hong Kong’s special trading status unless the State Department each year certifies that the city’s authorities are respecting human rights and rule of law.
+The hearing examined legislation that would end Hong Kong’s special trading status with the United States unless the State Department each year certifies that the city’s authorities are respecting human rights and rule of law.

-“Beijing shouldn’t have it both ways, reaping all the economic benefits of Hong Kong’s standing in the world while eradicating our sociopolitical identity,” said 22-year-old Joshua Wong, who has become a signature face of the protests.
+“Beijing shouldn’t have it both ways, reaping all the economic benefits of Hong Kong’s standing in the world while eradicating our sociopolitical identity,” said 22-year-old Joshua Wong, one of the most prominent figures in an otherwise leaderless and faceless movement.

 “As I speak, Hong Kong is standing at a critical juncture.
 The stakes have never been higher,” he said.